 Indicator Description Data Source Eligible Population Exclusion Criteria Numerator Denominator Performance Indicator #2a (Non-Birth Cohort/Risk Factor Screening- ever screened) The percentage of Healthy Louisiana adults aged 18 and older for whom HCV screening is indicated by any one or more risk factors other than being born between 1945 and 1965 {denominator} and who were ever screened for HCV {numerator}.
 Administrative/ Claims/ Encounter data Healthy Louisiana adults aged 18 and older who were NOT born between 1945 and 1965, and who meet one or more of the following criteria: a.
 Current or past injection drug use (ICD-9 or ICD-10 codes in Table A); OR b.
 Persons ever on long term hemodialysis (ICD-9 or ICD-10 codes in Table B); OR c.
-Persons who were ever incarcerated (ICD-9 or ICD-10 codes in Table C); OR Persons ever diagnosed with HIV infection (ICD-9 or ICD-10 codes in Table C); OR Healthy Louisiana adults with a confirmed or probable diagnosis of Chronic Viral Hepatitis C per the Office of Public Health (OPH) listing Number of Healthy Louisiana enrollees who were ever screened for HCV: CPT code 86803 OR CPT code 86804 OR CPT code 87520 OR CPT code 87521 OR CPT code 87522 OR HCPCS code G0472 Number of members in the eligible population less number of excluded members
+Persons who were ever incarcerated (ICD-9 or ICD-10 codes in Table B); OR c.
+Persons who were ever incarcerated (ICD-9 or ICD-10 codes in Table C); OR Persons ever diagnosed with HIV infection (ICD-9 or ICD-10 codes in Table d) Healthy Louisiana adults with a confirmed or probable diagnosis of Chronic Viral Hepatitis C per the Office of Public Health (OPH) listing Number of Healthy Louisiana enrollees who were ever screened for HCV: CPT code 86803 OR CPT code 87520 OR CPT code 87521 OR CPT code 87522 OR HCPCS code G0472 Number of members in the eligible population less number of excluded members